 You can share your thoughts about that in the comment box below.
-But before that, let us discuss on three other most common reasons why many fall victims to internet scammers.
+But before that, let us discuss three other most common reasons why many fall victim to internet scammers.

 If you adhere to what you are about to read now, you will definitely become a hard nut to crack by internet scammers.